-Kelly Wearstler took lead from classic Santa Monica history, both visual and cultural, throughout the hotel that enhances a very modern design.
-Striking objects dot the public spaces, a result of custom collaborations with L.A artisans for original artworks and monolithic installations, including Ben Medansky, Morgan Peck, Tanya Aguiniga, Len Klikunas, and Bradley Duncan.
+Kelly Wearstler drew inspiration from Santa Monica‘s classic history in designing the hotel, both visually and culturally, to emphasize a modern design.
+The public spaces feature eye-catching objects sourced from collaborations with L.A. artisans for original artwork and monolithic installations, including Ben Medansky, Morgan Peck, Tanya Aguiniga, Len Klikunas and Bradley Duncan.

-An assemblage of both new and vintage pieces add to the layered aesthetic and sense of the unexpected.
-In this boutique hotel, interior designer, Kelly Wearstler’s signature flair for eclectic materials and textures are restrained within a neutral palette.
+A mix of new and old pieces makes for a layered aesthetic and a sense of the unexpected.
+In this boutique hotel, interior designer Kelly Wearstler has tamed her signature flair for eclectic materials and textures into a neutral palette.

 American interior designer Kelly Wearstler scoured vintage stores to find the eclectic furniture that adorns the living room-style lobby of this hotel in Santa Monica, California.